-This ad type also shows up within search results, gives high visibility, and great if you’re promoting brand awareness.
+This ad type also shows up within search results, gives high visibility, and is great if you’re promoting brand awareness.
 With this ad type, you can create a custom headline, logo, and target keywords.

 4. Video Ads

 Video ads allow you to share stories and make an emotional connection with your customers throughout their journey.
-Because video ads are getting traction, it’s good to see how it can help you build:
+Because video ads are getting traction, it’s good to see how they can help you build:

 - Brand Awareness: You can embed the message of your brand with high-quality content on Amazon sites like IMDb and other websites online.